-On September 30, 2019, the Company issued officers, directors, and a consultant an aggregate of 415,000 shares of the Company's common stock as consideration for services.
+On September 30, 2019, the Company issued officers, directors, and consultants an aggregate of 415,000 shares of the Company's common stock as consideration for services.

-From October 1, 2019 to January 1, 2020, the Company issued officers, directors and a consultant an aggregate of 276,100 shares of the Company's common stock for services rendered.
+From October 1, 2019 to December 31, 2019, the Company issued officers, directors and a consultant an aggregate of 207,075 shares of the Company's common stock for services rendered.